Sharuru/imouto.host-updater/README.md

-imouto.hosts-updater
+imouto.host-updater
 ===================

 ##Intro
-imouto.hosts updater is an easy hosts updater for imouto.hosts published on [projecth.org/sources](https://www.projecth.us/sources) with limited library support based on Python 2.7.8.
+imouto.host updater is an easy hosts updater for imouto.host published on [projecth.org/sources](https://www.projecth.us/sources) with limited library support based on Python 2.7.8.

 ##Advantage
 Easy to use and easy to customize.